JuliaArbTypes/ArbFloats.jl/README.md

 > This is a foundational library that substitutes for BigFloat
 > when prespecified significand lengths are required.
 > ArbDecimal, which built on top of this library, is a better choice
-> when standard digit spans (significands) are used
+> when standard digit spans (significand lengths)
-> and highly reliable results are desired.
+>  are used and *highly reliable* results are desired.

 ##### This is for Julia v0.5.